jarvisaichat-boop/Mastery-Re-/replit.md

 **Path - Self Mastery** is a gamified, AI-powered habit coaching program designed to guide users through a 7-phase coaching cycle: Intake, Goal Contract, Plan, Do, Review, Accountability, and Loop.
 The application aims to provide an engaging and effective platform for habit formation, leveraging a "Duolingo for Habit Forming" model with a dark mode "Focus Dojo" aesthetic.

 ## Recent Changes (November 22, 2025)
+-   **CRITICAL FIX - "Seize the Day" Popup Flash**: Fixed bug where completion popup would flash briefly and disappear without user interaction.
+Used ref (`countdownCompletedRef`) to persist popup state across parent re-renders triggered by `onComplete()` state updates.
 -   **CRITICAL FIX - Ignite Habit Scheduling**: Fixed root cause where Ignite habit with `frequencyType: 'daily'` wasn't recognized by `isHabitScheduledOnDay` (which only checked for 'Everyday').
 This single fix resolved THREE user-reported issues:
     1. ✅ Ignite checkmarks now display when auto-completed after Momentum Generator
     2. ✅ Week circles show proper dimming (current week stays bright, only past weeks dim if incomplete)
     3. ✅ Discipline Engine properly recognizes Ignite as scheduled for all strictness rules
--   **Enhanced Video Skip UI**: Made skip button highly prominent with styled yellow box, clear messaging ("Skip to Reflection Question"), and guaranteed unlock by setting both videoError and videoCompleted states.
+-   **Subtle Video Skip UI**: Moved skip button to bottom with small gray text to discourage skipping while maintaining failsafe for genuine loading errors.
 -   **Momentum Generator Video Library**: Reduced to 4 verified TED talks (all exactly 3 minutes) from official "TED in 3 Minutes" playlist to ensure all videos are under 5 minutes and embeddable.
 -   **Ignite Habit Persistence**: Fixed critical bug where momentum completion wasn't persisting to localStorage - now includes immediate localStorage write for both momentum timestamp and Ignite habit completion.
 -   **Vision Card Sizing**: Fixed visual glitch where vision card would jump from empty to full size by generating random content synchronously before step transition.